June 11 – 17, 2023

 Leadership Camp is an action-packed, one-week overnight summer camp for entering 6th – 8th grade boys.
 Drawing upon over 30 years of experience, the camp aims to help boys develop the skills and virtues necessary to be leaders.

 Each boy is placed on a team with 9 – 10 other campers with whom he shares a cabin or tent, attends activities, and competes for prizes.
-Every morning campers attend a talk on a specific virtue, as well as classes on topics such as journalism, biology, engineering, and self-defense.
+Every morning campers attend a talk on a specific virtue, as well as classes on topics such as biology, filmmaking, self-defense, and computer programming.
 In the afternoons, boys compete in football, baseball, basketball, soccer, and dodgeball, followed by a refreshing swim.
 Each evening features a camp-wide activity ranging from capture the flag to a treasure hunt to the talent show on the last night.
 Other activities including canoeing, archery, and mini-Olympics are offered throughout the camp.
 Spiritual activities, such as daily Holy Mass, the Rosary, and confession, are offered.

 Throughout the week, the counselors of each team help the boys to apply principles of leadership and lessons from the virtue talks to concrete situations during the camp.
 Most importantly, the staff speak individually with each camper to help him grow in self-knowledge and to formulate resolutions for growing in character after the camp.